Stuck trying to figure out how to fix a kettle that won’t boil?

 *NOTE: Instead of white vinegar, you can also use citric acid, lemon, or a commercial decalcifier.
-When using a commercial decalcifier, follow the manufacturer’s use instructions.
-This will make sure you get the best results.
+When using a commercial decalcifier, follow the manufacturer’s use instructions to ensure you get the best results.

 Once you’ve gathered your tools, here’s what you should do.

-- Fill the kettle with water, boil it, then discard it three times.
-This should eliminate the vinegar taste from the kettle.
+- Fill the kettle with water, boil it, then discard it three times to eliminate the vinegar taste from the kettle.